qutip/qutip/doc/installation.rst

 Setup via SciPy Superpack:
 --------------------------

 A second option is to install the required Python packages using the `SciPy Superpack <http://fonnesbeck.github.com/ScipySuperpack/>`_.
 Further information on installing the superpack can be found on the `SciPy Downloads page <http://www.scipy.org/Download>`_.
-Note that, if you choose this option, the GUI elements of QuTiP will not be available without futher installing either the PyQt4 or PySide packages separately.
+Note that, if you choose this option, the GUI elements of QuTiP will not be available without further installing either the PyQt4 or PySide packages separately.

 Enthought Python Distribution: